mierzwid/gap-workshop/exercise-02-fork/README.md

 # Exercise 2: Fork Plugin

-We use Fork Plugin as the "Interactive gradle.properties file generator".
+We use the [Fork Plugin](https://github.com/neva-dev/gradle-fork-plugin) as the "Interactive gradle.properties file generator".

 ## Create `gradle.properties` template